RasaHQ/rasa/docs/tutorial.rst

 - `I'm in the North of town and I want chinese food`
 - `I'm hungry`

-The first job of rasa NLU is to assign any given sentence to one of the **intent** categories: ``greet``, ``restaurant_search``, or ``thankyou``.
+The first job of Rasa NLU is to assign any given sentence to one of the **intent** categories: ``greet``, ``restaurant_search``, or ``thankyou``.

 The second job is to label words like "Mexican" and "center" as